 - Overview of the issue that you experienced

 - Reproducibility of the issue (constant, frequent, seldom, just once)

 Can I install apps on the device using the BlackBerry World storefront?

 Yes, BlackBerry World is included in the latest operating system build of the BlackBerry 10 Dev Alpha device.
 If you want to test loading your app from the BlackBerry World storefront, you can submit your BlackBerry 10 app to BlackBerry World and ensure that you select the BlackBerry Dev Alpha device to be a supported.
 For more information, visit our BlackBerry World page.

-Yes applications will need to be code signed.
-Here is the code signing key order form.
+Yes.
+Apps need to be code signed.
+Find the code signing key order form here.

 Yes, although it should be minimal.
 While BlackBerry 10 is built on the BlackBerry PlayBook OS foundation, there have been changes to existing APIs and a number of new APIs have been added that you may want to take advantage of.

 In addition to the API changes, the screen resolution of the BlackBerry 10 Dev Alpha is slightly different and you may need to modify some screen elements or user interface flow.

 Visit the documentation for the development SDKs for information on porting a BlackBerry PlayBook app to BlackBerry 10.